influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/view-functions/aggregates.md

 ##### Example

-The first query in the codeblock below does not include `fill()`.
+The first query in the code block below does not include `fill()`.
-The last time interval has no data so the reported value for that time interval is zero.
+The last time interval has no data, so the reported value for the interval is zero.
-The second query includes `fill(800000)`; it replaces the zero in the last interval with `800000`.
+The second query includes `fill(800000)`, and replaces the zero in the last interval with `800000`.

 ```sql
 > SELECT COUNT("water_level") FROM "h2o_feet" WHERE time >= '2015-09-18T21:24:00Z' AND time <= '2015-09-18T21:54:00Z' GROUP BY time(12m)